 Get exclusive member benefits & effect social change.
 Join Today

 Depending on the results of the abdominal tap and any other test performed, further medical care may be needed.
+Your doctor may recommend that you monitor your body weight to catch more fluid buildup.
+Further tests may also need to be done, such as ultrasounds, CT scans, and blood tests.

 Written by: Julie Roddick and Kristeen Cherney